-Britain’s Got Talent returns for its 13th series later in 2019, promising to be jam-packed with more talented (and not-so-talented) folk in the UK.
+Britain’s Got Talent returns for its 13th series this April, promising to be jam-packed with more talented (and not-so-talented) folk from across the UK (and probably beyond).

 The multiple award-winning series, which has brought international fame to hopefuls such as Diversity, Susan Boyle and Tokio Myers, is a sure-fire spring ratings smash for ITV, with last series’ final scoring over 10 million viewers.

-The 13th series is also hotly-tipped to see host Anthony McPartlin return to our screens full-time alongside co-presenter Declan Donnelly, after taking 2018 off following a stint in rehab for alcohol issues.
+The 13th series is also set to see host Anthony McPartlin return to our screens full-time alongside co-presenter Declan Donnelly, after taking 2018 off following a stint in rehab for alcohol issues.

 When is Britain’s Got Talent 2019 on TV?